choieastsea/choieastsea/README.md

 ## 🫠 My experience …

 - Come to my [github blog](https://choieastsea.github.io/about)!
-- Develop front side of [marathon service](http://dcmarathon.or.kr) since 2021 (with React.js)
+- Develop front side of [marathon service](http://dcmarathon.or.kr) in 2021,2022 (with React.js)
-- Develop community app with React Native and Firebase(yet released)
+- Develop server side of car installment service(pilot project) in 2023 (with Django & DRF)
 - [ADsP](https://www.dataq.or.kr/www/sub/a_06.do)